 The ultimate in stellar relaxation, Tekapo Star Gazing combines the stunning Aoraki Mackenzie International Dark Sky Reserve with the soul-warming hot pools of Tekapo Springs.
 A two-hour experience, including an introduction to the night sky complemented by three high-powered telescopes and a focus on mythology and legend.
 The second half of the tour is where it really gets magical – in a 38-degree hot pool, let the real world melt away as you lie back with the help of a floating hammock to ensure ultimate relaxation and easy sky viewing.

 Explore the universe from the Mount John Observatory or Cowan’s Observatory.
-View planets, stars and distant solar systems with Earth and Sky who run several day and night sky tours.
+View planets, stars and distant solar systems with Dark Sky Project who run several day and night sky tours.
 Their experienced guides impart their astronomy knowledge and share their enthusiasm for the universe and the science.
 A tour can include viewing the milky way, distant star clusters, planets or the craters of the moon.

 3. Lakeland Explorer, Twizel